ICristian01/ICristian01/README.md

 # Ionescu Cristian 👋

-<h3>Creative and goal oriented student with a hardworking and analytical spirit, eager to learn more and deepen my knowledges.</h3>
+<h3>Creative and goal oriented professional with a hardworking and analytical spirit, eager to learn more and deepen my knowledges.</h3>

 </br>